groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/get-document-text-content-information/_index.md

 }
 ```

-This loop iterates through each page of the document, allowing you to perform actions on individual pages.

-**Why Page-by-Page Processing Matters**: Different document types organize content differently.
-PDFs have distinct pages, while spreadsheets have worksheets.
-This iteration approach gives you granular control over text extraction, which is essential when you need to maintain document structure in your extracted content.

-**Performance Consideration**: For documents with many pages, consider implementing pagination or parallel processing to avoid memory issues and improve responsiveness in your application.
+Processing page‑by‑page lets you maintain document structure, which is handy when you later need to reconstruct the original layout.

-## Step 4: Access Text Content
+### Step 4: Access Text Lines

 ```csharp
 foreach (TextLineInfo textLine in page.TextLines)